yogenaggarwal1/KiCAD-stuff/README.md

 Software used : KiCAD

-All the project specific libraries are included in psl folder
+All the project specific libraries are included in psl folder.

 Main Microcontroller used is ESP32 for i2s and i2c communication purposes.